OpenFeign/feign/README.md

 ---
 ### Why Feign and not X?

-Feign uses tools like Jersey and CXF to write java clients for ReST or SOAP services.
+Feign uses tools like Jersey and CXF to write Java clients for ReST or SOAP services.
 Furthermore, Feign allows you to write your own code on top of http libraries such as Apache HC.
 Feign connects your code to http APIs with minimal overhead and code via customizable decoders and error handling, which can be written to any text-based http API.

 ### How does Feign work?